nicolaspinzonmat/MUSIC/README.md

 # MUSIC: MUlti Site Integrated Chronologies

 MUSIC is a probabilistic framework for the correlation assessment and combination of multisite paleoseismic data.
-The methodology operates on event-age probability density functions (PDFs) to evaluate event-age correlations, combine correlated earthquake ages into unified chronologies, and estimate recurrence intervals through Monte Carlo simulations.
+The methodology operates on event-age probability density functions (PDFs) to evaluate event-age correlations, combine correlated event ages into unified chronologies, and estimate recurrence intervals through Monte Carlo simulations.

 MUSIC accompanies the manuscript: